wareya/filli/readme.md

 Embeddable, header-only, not horribly slow, and configurable.
 The reference `.fil` file runner compiles down to 34 KB with `clang -Os -flto` etc. Depending on compiler flags, the microbenchmarks I've tested vary from 35% to 50% the runtime of the Lua equivalent -- Lua is a very fast interpreter, so this means that Filli isn't horribly inefficient.

-Meant to be used while linking to BDW GC ("Boehm" GC) or some similar interior-pointer-aware conservative GC.
+Filli is meant to be used with BDWGC (aka Boehm GC) or some similar interior-pointer-aware conservative GC.
 If your Filli threads are only ever going to be short lived, you can #define NO_GC before including it to disable all the GC stuff.

 ## Features